 For full details on how BMI is keeping its Physiotherapy patients safe

 Call us on 0800 404 6660 to arrange your appointment

 Physiotherapy can help with a wide range of injuries and conditions including back and neck pain, repetitive strain injuries, joint pain and arthritis, muscle injuries, post surgery rehabilitation, and sports injuries.
-There are also physiotherapists that specialise in pelvic rehabilitation, acupuncture, pilates or gait analysis.
+There are also physiotherapists that specialise in pelvic rehabilitation, pilates or gait analysis.

 Your first visit will involve an assessment of your condition so that a treatment programme can be specifically developed for you.
 We offer a wide range of therapies that are often used in combination in a treatment programme.

 All BMI physiotherapists are registered with the Chartered Society of Physiotherapists and work closely as part of our integrated multi-disciplinary teams within our hospitals so that if necessary, you can benefit from fast referrals and access to the latest imaging technologies to help accurately diagnose and aid treatment pathway decisions.

 At BMI The Lancaster Hospital we offer the following services:

 - Electrotherapy - is the use of electrical energy to manage pain, rehabilitate muscles and increase the range of motion.

 - Gait analysis – is the assessment of the lower limb biomechanics, e.g. how you stand, walk or run, to help identify problems in your legs, hips or even your back.
 It can help prevent painful conditions developing or recurring.